Skip to main content

 • Assembly kits — a furniture flatpack made from multiple parts

-If a finished product is made from at least one inventory item, it can have a Blueprint.
+If a finished product is made from at least one inventory item, it gets a Blueprint.
+If it's a customer-added extra (oat milk, gift wrap, decaf), it gets a Modifier Blueprint instead.

 What's inside a Blueprint?